Rename PDFs in Make with Parse Document: Auto-Name Files by Invoice Number

 Where Do You Set Up the Parse Template?

 The template defines what to extract (invoice number, customer name, order ID).
-You create it on dev.pdf4me.com, then use the Template Name in Make.
+You create it once on dev.pdf4me.com, then reference it by name in Make.
+No code—just draw boxes around the fields you want.

 - Go to Parse Document.